UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 that need to be filled-in to proceed.
 An initial version the [grammar for required information](../requested-information-grammar.html) is available for review.

 The two types of information (accommodation preferences and passenger data updates) are both to be added in the POST /booking body:

 - passenger information can be specified in the passengers array: `bookingRequest.selectedOffers[].passengers`
 - seating preferences can be provided in `bookingRequest.selectedOffers[].placeSelections`

 #### Reusable offers

-A Reusable offer is an offer that can be booked several times, as long as there is sufficient availability, in distinct bookings and for different, but equivalent, sets of passengers from those of the initial offer request.
+A reusable offer is an offer that can be booked several times, as long as there is sufficient availability, in distinct bookings and for different, but equivalent, sets of passengers from those of the initial offer request.

 The new set is considered equivalent when composed of passengers with a similar profile (same reductions and birth date entitling to the same product(s)).

 In case of:

 - booking a reusable offer for a new set of passengers, all passengers' attributes need to be be fully specified in the `POST /booking` body, except the `id` that is always generated by the server.
 - booking an offer, reusable or not, for the same set of passengers of the offer request,  all properties are updatable except:
   - `id`
   - `externalReference`

-Note however that updating a property that can influence the eligible product in the offer (such as date of birth or reduction cards) may lead to the booking being rejected in case of incoherence.
+Note however that updating a property can influence the eligible product in the offer (such as date of birth or reduction cards) may lead to the booking being rejected in case of incoherence.

 It is the choice of the OSDM provider to declare offers as reusable, or not, in the reply to `POST /trip-offers-collection`.
-Reusable offers however should be favored whenever possible: while the OSDM provider retains control, it allows implementation of powerful business usecases (e.g. a ticket machine at the station that could continue selling reusable offers while experiencing network issues and would then synchronize the sales upon connection re-establishement).
+Reusable offers however should be favored whenever possible: while the OSDM provider retains control, it allows implementation of powerful business use-cases (e.g. a ticket machine at the station that could continue selling reusable offers while experiencing network issues and would then synchronize the sales upon connection re-establishement).

-Reminder: the accommodation preferences can be found in the reservationOptions elements `(offer.fare|integratedReservation|reservation.placeSelection.reservationOptions)`
+Reminder: the accommodation preferences can be found in the `reservationOptions` elements `(offer.fare|integratedReservation|reservation.placeSelection.reservationOptions)`

 The passengers in the booking resources are also the same type of resources as